-To say that our world has been turned upside down over the last year and half would be a gross understatement.
-The way we find and interact with customers has changed.
+To say that our world was turned upside down during Covid would be a gross understatement.
+The way we find and interact with customers changed.
 Unfortunately, many family owned and operated businesses are “stuck in the mud”, still trying to grow the same old brand using the same old marketing strategies.

 There are better ways to move a business forward, ways that can help your small business get traction and reach new customers.
 This is the time to take a look at your marketing strategies, your advertising media and your brand.
 Rebranding can help you increase the ROI your business receives from your investment in advertising.

-This article from “Family Business Magazine” takes a look at how family businesses can use this Covid-19 period to examine their brand and leverage their strengths to boost brand awareness and secure a competitive advantage:
+This article from “Family Business Magazine” takes a look at how family businesses used the Covid-19 period to examine their brand and leverage their strengths to boost brand awareness and secure a competitive advantage:

 The COVID-19 pandemic has altered the business landscape, resulting in both demand shock and supply disruption.
 In a matter of weeks, we moved from growth and expansion to a full stoppage of non-essential activities, along with universal concern about the health of our families, friends and co-workers.